 Riviera Romagnola tourist area

-Ravenna 159.057 is a common coastal inhabitants, located 4 meters above sea level in the homonymous province, its territory covers an area of 652,90 sq km.
+Ravenna (Riviera Romagnola) 159.057 is a common coastal inhabitants, located 4 meters above sea level in the homonymous province, its territory covers an area of 652,90 sq km.

 Ravenna is a city capital of the province in Emilia-Romagna.